addff/2310-CSP600/[F2]/SAIYIDAH NAFISAH BINTI MOHAMAD KAMAL/README.md

 1. Develop the management system which teacher can update everything about student data and information through the app
 2. Parents and teacher can have real-time communication through the app
 3. All the kindergarten data information will sync properly and secure in this app
+4. Develop an attendance tracker system with features allowing parents to inform teachers through the PreschoolPulse application if their children will not be attending preschool